Posted on 26 Mar 2021

 - Best Ph.D.
 Thesis / Dissertation

-Excellent Ph.D. theses or dissertations defended successfully three years before the year of the award, from 1 June (e.g. to nominate in 2021, the thesis must have been defended after 1 June 2018).
+Excellent Ph.D. theses or dissertations defended successfully three years before the year of the award.
+Nominated theses and dissertations must have been defended after 1 June 2017.
 Can be nominated by the candidate’s supervisor or department chair.

 - Distinguished Scholar